avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 - You can leave the **Application** description field empty.

 Click on **Register application**.
-You'll be redirected to your Github Oauth App settings page.
+You'll be redirected to your GitHub Oauth App settings page.

 Next, click on **Generate a new client secret**.
 Once done, keep this tab open.
 We'll need these values for our next steps.

-Awesome, with your Github Oauth keys in hand select how you want to use Outstatic:
+Awesome, with your GitHub Oauth keys in hand select how you want to use Outstatic:

 - [Deploy a starter website on Vercel](#deploy-with-vercel).